gautam-aggarwal/blog-website/README.md

 # blog-website
-a site where you can read blogs written by others and create your own clone repository run "npm -i" ng serve
+a site where you can read blogs written by others and create your own

+1.clone repository

+2.run "npm -i"

+3.ng serve

 You are good to go.
 Happy Coding!